HashimAyamon/Ollama-LLaMA-2-Streamlit-Chatbot/README.md

-# Ollama-LLaMA-2-Streamlit-Chatbot
-A local AI chatbot built using Ollama (LLaMA 2) and Streamlit.
-Runs fully offline with no API key required.
 # 🤖 LLaMA 2 Chatbot using Ollama & Streamlit

 A simple and powerful **AI chatbot** built using **Ollama (LLaMA 2)** and **Streamlit**.